roscopecoltran/Sniperkit-Macros/README.md

   P2P Available:  None
 ```

-#### Guidelines
-Nut aims to unify development tools, not to replace compilers.
-Nut aims to unify development processes, not to expose language specific requirements.

-So, when creating a `nut.yml` file, one should standard names for macros, such as:
-- build
-- run
-- test
-- debug
-- deploy

-As opposed to:
-- javac (should be generalized with *build*)
-- make (duplicate of *build*)
-- do (hum... *Do* what?)
-This will keep Nut easy to integrate in text editors and IDEs.

 ### What the Nut???
 - build [Nut](https://github.com/matthieudelaro/nut/blob/master/nut.yml) within Nut (never installed Go, and never going to :)